MP Estate Planning UK

 What Are Your Rights?

-Individuals with dementia have the right to make decisions as long as they have the capacity to do so.
+Individuals with dementia have the right to make their own decisions for as long as they have the mental capacity to do so.
 This includes decisions about their financial affairs, healthcare, and living arrangements.
-The Mental Capacity Act 2005 is a key piece of legislation that protects the rights of individuals who lack mental capacity.
-It ensures that decisions are made in their best interests.
+The Mental Capacity Act 2005 is the key piece of legislation in England and Wales that governs this area.
+Its five core principles establish that every adult has the right to make their own decisions, that a person must not be treated as unable to make a decision simply because they make an unwise one, and that any decision made on behalf of someone who lacks capacity must be in their best interests and use the least restrictive option available.

 Capacity to Make Decisions